 WARNING

-Unsuitable wheel covers and assembling wheel covers incorrectly can cause accidents and serious injuries.
+Unsuitable wheel covers and incorrectly assembled wheel covers can cause accidents and serious injuries.

 Wheel covers that are installed incorrectly can loosen while driving and endanger other road users.